mohitnain16/Assignment/ReadMe.md

 - Dumb APIs from APIMocha integrated [500 requests/24 hr period]
 - Multiple Users with different cases like Currency or Card Details that can be retrieved by tapping on the `Load Another Card`
 - Custom Splash Screen
-- UI Tested on Devices of highly varying screen sizes [Screenshots shared in a later section]
+- UI Tested on Devices of highly varying screen sizes

 ## Running the App